 Fourth stage – submission of the manuscript for printing.

-The author submits the following files: the text of the manuscript in a Word file and in separate files: figures, photos in TIFF, GIF, JPEG format; the desired resolution is 600 dpi.
-File names: author’s last name and fig.1, fig. 2 etc. Also, a file with information about the authors.
+The author submits the following files: the text of the manuscript in a Word file and in separate files: figures, photos in TIFF, GIF, JPEG format; the desired resolution is 300 dpi.
+File names: author’s last name and fig.1, fig. 2 etc.